statebacked/docs/docs/limits.md

 - Machine instances execute in a [web standards-like environment](./runtime-environment) with 128mb of memory.
-- When a machine receives an event, it has 10 seconds to ["settle"](./settling), where "settling" means that it has no child services running and it is not waiting on any "immediate" delays.
+- When a machine receives an event, it has 10 seconds to ["settle"](./settling), where "settling" means that it has no ephemeral child services running.
-  An "immediate" delay is one that is scheduled to run before the 10 second event timeout.
   If a machine exceeds this 10 second timeout and made at least one successful transition, State Backed will respond with the latest machine state.
-  In all cases, after the 10 second timeout, any running services will be stopped.
+  In all cases, after the 10 second timeout, any running ephemeral child services will be stopped.
-  When **the next** event is sent to the machine instance, State Backed will first deliver error events for each service that was active during the timeout and will then deliver the new event.
+  When **the next** event is sent to the machine instance, State Backed will first deliver error events for each ephemeral child service that was active during the timeout and will then deliver the new event.
 - Context and event data must be JSON-serializable and deserializable.
 Keep in mind that `JSON.parse(JSON.stringify({ something: new Date() }))` does not behave as you hope it does.
   It's best to only put pure data in context.